あたらしいを、あたりまえに J:COM

 Supporting the development of the All Japan Alpine Ski U16

-In order to develop the world's top alpine skiers, we have been supporting the Alpine Ski U16 team of the Ski Association of Japan (SAJ) since the 2018/19 season in cooperation with Just Loving Ski (JLS) and J SPORTS.
-Crowdfunding for the 2024/25 season has begun!
+In order to develop the world's top alpine skiers, we have been supporting the Japan Ski Association's (SAJ) U16 alpine ski team since the 2018/19 season in cooperation with the general incorporated associations Just Loving Ski (JLS) and J SPORTS.
+We support the activities of young athletes through cooperation with crowdfunding, support for training expenses, production and broadcast of a close-up program on U16 alpine skiers, and broadcast of the JOC Junior Olympic Cup (alpine competition).

 Project overview